Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Key Decisions Made

-1. **UK filter:** Filtered and used only the United Kingdom location in the main dataset.
+1. **UK filter:** Filtered and used only the transactions from the United Kingdom in the main dataset.
 This is a repurposed dataset, and the United Kingdom location serves as one branch of a fictional retail store chain.
 Without this filter, the single-branch simulation breaks down.